16 Types of Crassula Varieties with Names and Pictures

 Crassula sarmentosa Variegata commonly called Variegated Showy Trailing Jade is a much-branched succulent plant with trailing stems and mid-green leaves with golden yellow serrated edges.

-The stems in Variegated Showy Trailing Jade are reddish-pink to green mottled with white and are about 3.3 feet long which places this plant among the best hanging succulent plants for a hanging basket or pedestal where it can display its beauty.
+The stems in Variegated Showy Trailing Jade are reddish-pink to green mottled with white and are about 3.3 feet long which places this plant among hanging succulent plants for a hanging basket or pedestal where it can display its beauty.

-Crassula sarmentosa Variegata blossoms in bright light with at least 4-6 hours of direct sunlight, moderate warmth of 15-260C, average humidity of 50-55% and moderately moist, rich, well-drained soil coupled with monthly feeding during the growing season.
+Crassula sarmentosa Variegata blossoms in bright light with at least 4-6 hours of direct sunlight, warmth of 15-260C, humidity of 50-55% and moderately moist, rich, well-drained soil coupled with monthly feeding during the growing season.
+Read more on how to grow and care for Crassula sarmentosa Variegata.

 16. Miniature Pine Tree (Crassula tetragona)